steven-j-on-ai/XtERVG_RDK_X3_Demo/README.md

    (2) Another thread conveys the decoded yuv data to the VPS.

-   (3) The output thread reads the compressed YUV data from the VPS and feeds it into the BPU.
+   (3) The output thread reads the compressed yuv data from the VPS and feeds it into the BPU.

    (4) The post-processing thread reads the inference result data from the BPU, performs post-processing to obtain video label data.